 These teams paid big money to high-profile players with the hope that they would help their team to a championship, but all they got in return was regret.
 Today, I name each AFC West squad's worst free agency pickup.

 - Denver Broncos: Daryl Gardener

 - Oakland Raiders: Larry Brown and Desmond Howard

 Denver Broncos: Daryl Gardener

-He was none more for what he did off the field than anything he did in on the field in Denver.
+He was known more for what he did off the field than anything he did on the field in Denver.

-A first round pick in 1996 out of Baylor by the Miami Dolphins, Daryl Gardener was a physical gem at 6'7", 295 lbs.
-In his first seven seasons in Miami and Washington, the self proclaimed "modern day gladiator" racked up 204 tackles, 19 sacks, and five fumble recoveries.
+A first round pick in 1996 out of Baylor by the Miami Dolphins, Daryl Gardener was a physical gem at 6'7" and 295 lbs.
+In his first seven seasons in Miami and Washington, the self-proclaimed "modern-day gladiator" racked up 204 tackles, 19 sacks, and five fumble recoveries.

 Injuries kept him from being the player he once was.